TERMS OF BUSINESS

 These Terms of Business set out the general terms under which our firm will provide business services to you and the respective duties and responsibilities of both the firm and you in relation to such services.
-Please ensure that you read these Terms thoroughly.
-If you have any queries we would be happy to clarify them.
+Please ensure that you read these Terms thoroughly and if you have any queries, we will be happy to clarify them.
 If any material changes are made to these Terms, we will notify you.

 Irish Mortgage Network Ltd. trading as Finance Matters (Central Bank number C2061) is regulated by the Central Bank of Ireland as an insurance intermediary registered under the European Union (Insurance Distribution) Regulations 2018; as an Investment Intermediary authorised under the Investment Intermediaries Act, 1995 and as a Mortgage Intermediary authorised under the Consumer Credit Act 1995 and, as a Mortgage Credit Intermediary under the European Union (Consumer Mortgage Credit Agreements) Regulations 2016.
 Copies of our regulatory authorisations are available on request.
 The Central Bank of Ireland holds registers of regulated firms.
 You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.